 The Meal-a-Day Method shows you how to use one meal a day as your language practice anchor, with a short video and printable guides you can use on your next trip.
 Just $5 for newsletter readers.

 There’s something about ink, paper, and faraway postmarks that feels like analog magic, don't you think?
-If you’d like a handwritten postcard from my travels, just reply with your mailing address and I’ll add you to my list. ✨💌
+If you’d like a handwritten postcard from a surprise destination, just reply with your mailing address and I’ll add you to my list. ✨💌

 👋 Hi, I'm Malia Yoshioka!